hwixley/WYX-CLI/README.md

 ## Dependencies

 <ins>The dependencies include:</ins>
-- `openssl` for the [Pseudo-random String Generation](https://github.com/hwixley/wix-cli#pseudo-random-string-generation) command.
+- `openssl` for the [Pseudo-random String Generation](https://github.com/hwixley/wix-cli#pseudo-random-string-generation) commands.
 - `git` for all [Git Automation](https://github.com/hwixley/wix-cli#git-automation) commands.
 - Visual Studio Code for the `vsc` code editor command.
 - XCode for the `xc` code editor command (only available for Macintosh systems).